mamueso/ld-nativity-xr/README.md

 The minigame should run on all modern PCs or laptops, however a dedicated graphics card is recommended.

-Mobile devices are not supported yet.

 Online version tested with Chromium and Firefox, but you can try others with WebGL support too.

 Gamepad support tested with Chrome(-ium).

+Mobile devices are somewhat supported, Chrome for Android and Safari tested, keep the graphics settings low.

 ---